svenbla/macbook-pve/README.md

 # Setting up PVE on a MacBook

-Starting with proxmox my goal was to test around a bit and decided to use an old unused macbook to try things.
-This document shows how I fixed the things which annoyed me when booting it up.
+Starting with proxmox my goal was to test around a bit and I decided to use an old unused macbook to try things.
+This document describes how I fixed the things which annoyed me.

 ### Specs
  - MacBook Pro late 2014